Ahmed-BarqO3/Simple-Library-/README.md

 ## Database Implementation

 This project uses **SQL Server** to manage the library's database operations.
-The following Stored Procedures & Triggers:
+The following Stored Procedures and Triggers:

 ### Stored Procedures
 - **Stored procedures** are used to encapsulate and execute queries and operations within the database efficiently.
    They help in maintaining data integrity and improving performance.

 ### Triggers
-- **Triggers** are implemented to automatically execute predefined actions in response to certain events on a particular table .
+- **Triggers** are implemented to automatically execute predefined actions in response to certain events on a particular table.
    For instance, triggers are used to update book availability status upon borrowing or returning, and to calculate fines for overdue books.

 ## Features